Travel Guidance

-Given the change in administration, and both anticipated and emerging changes to federal policy, we are providing non-citizen grads with practical guidance on international travel, navigating the border, and potentially dealing with federal agents, below.
-Please also note our addition of actionable recommendations for data and digital safety for crossing the border.
+Given the change in administration, and both anticipated and emerging changes to federal policy, we are providing noncitizens grads of with practical guidance on international travel, navigating the border, and potentially dealing with federal agents.

 ______________________________